SarahGearardo/Stock-Analysis/README.md

 ## Results</br>
 ### 2017</br>
-In our analysis of 2017 data, we find that the
+In our analysis of 2017 data, we find that all but one of the stocks had positive returns that year.
+The only stock that under-performed was TERP.
+The highest rate of return that year was DQ, which is what Steve's parents originally wanted to invest in.
+The return for DQ that year was 199.4%.

 ## Summary</br>